boxofimagination/bxdk/go/log/README.md

 2019-03-08 17:16:48+07:00 FTL log_test.go:57 > message arg1=hello arg2=world
 ```

-## Integration with TDK Error package
+## Integration with BXDK Error package

-TDK error package has a features called `errors.Fields`.
+BXDK error package has a features called `errors.Fields`.
 This fields can be used to add more context into the error, and then we can print the fields when needed.
-TDK log will automatically print the fields if `error = tdkerrors.Error` by using `log.Errors`.
+BXDK log will automatically print the fields if `error = bxdkerrors.Error` by using `log.Errors`.
 For example:

 ```go
 import "github.com/boxofimagination/bxdk/go/log"